 At this point, I wasn’t necessarily sure what that meant.
 I knew he had been thinking about moving the office abroad for a while but I assumed it was more a we-should-do-that-some-day kind of idea.
-Our first key value is “Be Entrepreneurial” so I should have known better.
+However, Board of Innovation’s first key value is “Be Entrepreneurial”, so I should have known better.

 Why should we organize a summer office?